Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Introduction

-In Cortical-SSM, we extend a deep state space model (Deep SSM~\citep{S4,S5,Mamba})—an architecture offering superior computational efficiency than Transformers for long sequence modeling—to effectively capture multi-scale temporal dependencies in EEG and ECoG signals.
+In Cortical-SSM, we extend a deep state space model (Deep SSM~\cite{S5})—an architecture offering superior computational efficiency to Transformers for long sequence modeling—to effectively capture multi-scale temporal dependencies in EEG signals.
 Specifically, we introduce the Frequency-SSM module, which extracts spatio-temporal dependencies for each frequency component, and the Channel-SSM module, which captures temporal-frequency dependencies for each electrode.
-Furthermore, we introduce a Wavelet-Convolution module integrating both deterministic and adaptive frequency features for feature extraction from the frequency-domain.
-The Frequency-SSM and Channel-SSM modules model temporal dependencies in EEG and ECoG signals without requiring the patchification employed in prior studies, thereby facilitating the capture of fine-grained temporal variations.
+Furthermore, we introduce a Wavelet-Convolution module integrating both deterministic and adaptive frequency features for feature extraction from the frequency domain.
+The Frequency-SSM and Channel-SSM modules model temporal dependencies in EEG signals without requiring the patchification employed in prior studies, thereby facilitating the capture of fine-grained temporal variations.
 Moreover, by incorporating the Wavelet-Convolution, Cortical-SSM extracts frequency-analyzable features while simultaneously learning their representations.
 Frequency-SSM and Channel-SSM modules explicitly model frequency-wise and electrode-wise features derived from the Wavelet-Convolution module, enabling direct visual explanations across temporal, spatial, and frequency domains.

-Our main contributions lie in the following aspects: \begin{itemize} \item[$\bullet$] We propose Cortical-SSM, an extension of Deep SSM that captures integrated EEG and ECoG dependencies across temporal, spatial, and frequency domains. \item[$\bullet$] For frequency-domain feature extraction, we introduce Wavelet-Convolution, which integrates deterministically obtained frequency components with adaptively derived frequency features.
+Our main contributions lie in the following aspects: \begin{itemize} \item[$\bullet$] We propose Cortical-SSM, an extension of Deep SSM that captures integrated EEG dependencies across temporal, spatial, and frequency domains. \item[$\bullet$] For frequency domain feature extraction, we introduce Wavelet-Convolution, which integrates deterministically obtained frequency components with adaptively derived frequency features.
 This approach enables the extraction of interpretable features while preserving their learnable representations. \end{itemize}